Trip Highlights

 - Helmet (helmets are included with bike rental, but many people prefer their personal helmet)

-- 1 helmet liner or thin hat
+- 1 helmet liner

 - 1 water bottle or hydration pack (We provide one insulated bike water bottle and recommend you bring a second one as well)